kali121-tech/TarunSecLab-/README.md

 I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Penetration Tester.
+Understand the Basics of Cybersecurity – Learn foundational concepts such as networking, Linux, and scripting.
+Master Essential Pentesting Tools – Get hands-on experience with tools like Burp Suite, Nmap, Metasploit, Wireshark, and SQLmap.
+Explore Web and Network Security – Study OWASP Top 10 vulnerabilities and perform network reconnaissance.
+Promote Ethical Hacking Practices – Follow legal guidelines and learn how to responsibly disclose vulnerabilities.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                         | Associated Project         |
 |-------------------------------|----------------------------|